Ross65536/FEUP-LPOO/README.md

 The player has only one life and the score is the time since the begging of the game mode.
 The player can move the character to the left and right and make him jump.

-On Desktop:
-* The left and right arrow keys make the character move left and right
-* The up arrow key or a left mouse click makes the hero jump.
-Pressing these for longer, makes the hero jump higher.

-On Android:
-* Tilting the phone to the left or right makes the character move left and right, with the degree of inclination setting the speed at which the character moves.
-* Touching the screen makes the character jump.
-Pressing it for longer, makes the hero jump higher.

 #### Playing the Platforms Game Mode

 ![alt tag](https://github.com/joaolago1996/LPOO1617_T4G10/blob/master/GUI_MANUAL/platforms.png)